supposedly/booksy/docs/d+ds.md

      as *infinity* -- i.e. no limit.
      NOTE also again that
       1st byte: CHECKOUT THRESHOLD
-         Maximum amount of items this role may check out before being barred from further borrowing of media.
+         Maximum amount of items this role may check out at a time before being barred from further borrowing.
       2nd byte: FINE THRESHOLD (USD)
          Maximum amount of USD in fines allowed before an account with this role is barred from checking out new media.
       *__Further bytes are reserved for future use.__*
        __Ergo:__ A value of 3870, binary [00001111 00011110], in the first
        two bytes would mean that:
-          This role can check out a maximum of 30 items at a time.
+          This role can check out a maximum of 30 items concurrently.
           This role can incur a maximum of $15 at a time in overdue fines.
 ### [OVERDUE ITEMS] ###
    Each time an item is accessed by a user wiht